boxysean/FantasyEmail/README.md

     source bin/activate
     python manage.py syncdb

+Edit the `game.yaml.sample` file and save it as `game.yaml`

+    python manage.py SetupGame

+## Running from django built in server

+    python manage.py runserver http://yourserver.com:8080

 ## apache

 Copy contents of apache folder into `/etc/apache2/sites-available` and make a symlink from `/etc/apache2/sites-enabled/FantasyEmail` to `/etc/apache2/sites-available/FantasyEmail`.